 - Gauge how well accepted it will be in the market

-- Determine your ideal outcome – from profits to adoption-rate to overall effectiveness
+- Determine your ideal outcome – from profits to adoption rate to overall effectiveness

 2. Start-up Stage

-But we’re not talking pass/fail tests here.
+But we’re not talking about pass/fail tests here.
 If things aren’t progressing the way you want or need them to be, it’s okay to reassess and pivot as you go.
 This flexibility will allow you to figure out what changes need to be made to build a healthier, more resilient business.
-And a large part of building a stronger business comes with attracting (and holding on to) a team that shares your vision and mission—one that can help you do the work necessary to carry out your collective plan.
+A large part of building a stronger business comes with attracting (and holding on to) a team that shares your vision and mission—one that can help you do the work necessary to carry out your collective plan.

-At this important stage of development, the people you hire can have a lasting, positive impact on the culture, values, and performance that defines your business.
+At this important stage of business development, the people you hire can have a lasting, positive impact on the culture, values, and performance that defines your business.
 That’s why it’s important to build a team that doesn’t just share your goals, but also has the skill set and diversity of ideas necessary to help you achieve them.